keyeswiki/KE0170-Keyes-/docs/Mixly_资料/Mixly库文件/mixly-lib-keyes-smart-car/libraries/KE_IRremote/README.rst

   handler from running when it needs to.
 There are some solutions to this on some processors, `see this page from Marc MERLIN <http://marc.merlins.org/perso/arduino/post_2017-04-03_Arduino-328P-Uno-Teensy3_1-ESP8266-ESP32-IR-and-Neopixels.html>`__
-- The default IR timer on AVR's is timer 2.
+- The default IR timer on AVR’s is timer 2.
 Since the Arduino Tone library as well as analogWrite() for pin 3 and pin 11 requires timer 2, this functionality cannot be used simultaneously.
 - You can use **multiple IR receiver** by just connecting the output pins of several IR receivers together.
 The IR receivers use an NPN transistor as output device with just a 30k resistor to VCC.
-This is almost "open collector" and allows connecting of several output pins to one Arduino input pin.
+This is almost “open collector” and allows connecting of several output pins to one Arduino input pin.

 Supported IR Protocols